-The coastal village of Fair Naven needs help.
-For GILACH decades, Fair Naven has relied upon its lighthouse to guide . cwwood merchant vessels into port.
+In this adventure, the coastal village of Fair Haven needs the characters' help.
+For decades, Fair Haven has relied upon its lighthouse to guide merchant vessels into port.
 But on a recent stormy night, the lighthouse suddenly failed.
 The trading ship Nymph's Kiss was dashed on the rocks, and smugglers have already raided the wreck.
-Somebody has to restore the Lighthouse, unbria but the locals are afraid to go near because it shows all the signs of being haunted.
-Yet there might be more to the story, since there's something living in the sea caves below ssen
+Somebody has to restore the lighthouse, but the locals are afraid to go near because it shows all the signs of being haunted.
+Yet there might be more to the story, since there's something living in the sea caves below.